plana93/From-PhD-to-ML-Interviews-With-Python/ML Interview Preparation/Machine Learning /README.md

 ### Logistic Regression

 **Purpose**: Logistic regression is a statistical method used for <ins>binary classification</ins>.

-**Data Type**: Ideal for binary dependent variables (output) with continuous or categorical independent variables (input).
+Ideal for binary dependent variables (output) with continuous or categorical independent variables (input).

-**Objective**: Establishes the relationship between independent variables and the probability of the dependent variable being 1.

 **Model Function**: Uses a logistic function (sigmoid) to map input values, providing probabilities between 0 and 1.